 J.F. also uses Terminal a lot, for everything from opening apps to checking what day you were born on or what day your birthday will be on next!

-open -a Safari open -a "Keyboard Maestro"
+open -a "Keyboard Maestro"

 These open apps — because Keyboard Maestro has a space in its name it needs to be wrapped in quotation marks.
 Note that capitalisation is optional, and you can use either single or double quotation marks — J.F. tends to use lowercase and single quotations, like this: open -a ‘keyboard maestro’.